 Hemophilia is an inherited bleeding disorder.
 People with hemophilia can’t stop bleeding because they don’t have enough clotting factor in their blood.
 Clotting factors are needed for blood to clot.
 Blood clots to prevent excessive bleeding.

-The Hemophilia and Thrombosis Center offers comprehensive evaluations and individualized care to children and adults with bleeding disorders due to hemophilia A, hemophilia B, rare clotting factor deficiencies and von Willebrand disease.
+The Hemophilia and Thrombosis Center federally supported and fully accredited to offer comprehensive evaluations and individualized care for children and adults with bleeding and clotting disorders across their lifespan.

 What is hemophilia?